Short-term plasticity recalls forgotten memories through a trampoline mechanism: Dynamical plastic retrieval

 The capacity is chosen above the maximal critical capacity of the system $\alpha>\alpha_c^\text{max} \approx 0.138$, so that, from the perspective of the static cavity method, the network is in a spin-glass, forgetting phase.
 For $k=0$, the overlap $m^*(t)$ initially increases, reaching a maximum of height $m^*(t_\text{max})=0.82$ around a time $t_\text{max} \approx 1.5$, while at longer times, the overlap $m^*(t)$ slowly decays down to $0$.
 The nonmonotonic behavior of $m^*(t)$ for $k=0$ is known as \textit{transient retrieval}, and it is an indication of the complex structure of the high-dimensional basins of attraction of the Hopfield recurrent neural network above the critical capacity.
-The slow decay at longer times is instead a well-recognized instance of catastrophic forgetting, and it demonstrates the inability of the network to robustly store patterns above its critical capacity (see Fig~\ref{fig:long_time_finite_size} in App.~\ref{app:finite_size_sim} for results from finite-size simulations at longer time in the absence of synaptic plasticity).
+The slow decay at longer times is instead a well-recognized instance of catastrophic forgetting, and it demonstrates the inability of the network to robustly store patterns above its critical capacity (see Fig~\ref{fig:long_time_finite_size} (a) in App.~\ref{app:finite_size_sim} for results from finite-size simulations at longer times).
 However, in the presence of short-term synaptic plasticity, the situation becomes quite different.
 For small values of $k$, we still observe the phenomena of transient retrieval and catastrophic forgetting, albeit the maximum value of the overlap achieved during transient retrieval increases with $k$, and the decay of the overlap occurs more slowly.
 However, when $k$ exceeds a critical value, which for the parameter chosen in this case is $\approx 0.8$, the overlap $m^*(t)$ plateaus to a nonzero value at large times.
 Interestingly, the value of the long-time plateau varies nonmonotonically with the strength of the short-term synaptic plasticity, as shown in Fig.~\ref{fig:dmft_vs_sims} (b).
-Moreover, the value of the long-time plateau of $m^*(t)$ for large values of $k$ can even be smaller than the maximum overlap value achieved in the absence of short-term synaptic plasticity.
+Moreover, the value of the long-time plateau of $m^*(t)$ for large values of $k$ can even be smaller than the maximum overlap value achieved in the absence of short-term synaptic plasticity (see Fig~\ref{fig:long_time_finite_size} in App.~\ref{app:finite_size_sim} for results from finite-size simulations at longer times, both with and without short-term synaptic plasticity).
 These findings demonstrate that short-term synaptic plasticity can stabilize the dynamic transient retrieval phase of a Hopfield recurrent neural network, generating new metastable states which considerably overlap with the stored patterns.
 These metastable states then trap the network in the vicinity of the target pattern, allowing for robust retrieval.
 Short-term synaptic plasticity allows past network activity to be propagated forward in time to the current neural activity, providing a memory effects that slow down the network and facilitates its arrest, hindering the escape from the target pattern and the access to the catastrophic forgetting regime.
 In the trampoline-like analogy put forward at the beginning of Sec.~\ref{sec:global_minima}, the continuous reshaping by short-term synaptic plasticity of the effective neural energy landscape leads to a slowdown of the network, in the same way a ball rolling through a trampoline is hindered in its motion with respect to a ball rolling over a solid surface.

 The discovery of dynamical pattern stabilization by means of short-term associative synaptic plasticity is the main result of this work.
 In the next Section, we give a closer look at the linear excitations around the retrieval configurations reached through, and stabilized by, short-term synaptic plasticity.